keep-starknet-strange/blobstream-starknet/book/src/overview/README.md

 or non-fungible tokens directly, and cannot send messages from the Starknet back to Celestia.

-`blobstream-sn` is a port of Celestia Blobstream in Cairo deployed on Starknet:
+`blobstream_sn` is a port of Celestia Blobstream in Cairo deployed on Starknet:

 - [Solidity Blobstream Contracts](https://github.com/celestiaorg/blobstream-contracts)
 - [Cairo](https://book.cairo-lang.org/)